globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 - *Longevity*: Each release adds or changes use cases just like the evolution process that happens during the release.
 At the end of every release you have the full connected story of the product.

 - *Automateability*: A text file with a simple and well defined structure is trivial to automatically transform.
-The primary example is automated inclusion of the requirements statements from the BDD scenario files.
-See, [Acceptance Test Traceability](TODO: put link to wherever this is written about).
+The primary example is automated inclusion of the requirements statements from the BDD scenario files, see, [Acceptance Test Traceability](./scenario-as-detailed-requirements.md) for details.
 It's trivial to generate HTML or PDF versions from the markdown for non-technical readers.

 - *Work Manageability*: The user stories can be as simple as one for the base flow and one for each alternative.
 The key point is that you can see the entire scope of work from the use cases that have been implemented rather than tracking disconnected user stories.